michaelvhanley/node-db-server/README.md

 1. You really want to watch the chat from Thursday, November 30th, 2017.
 We built this thing during that chat, and I explain why it works, and all the steps.
 You can work along with the video if you want, or just use this bit if code as a starting point.

-2. You'll need to install some packages if you don't already have them.
-At the command line: npm install pg npm install koa npm install koa2-cors
+2. You'll need to install some packages, to connect to the database and serve web requests.
+These are defined in `package.json`, and you can install them all with `npm install`.
+New packages can be installed with `npm install --save my_package_name`.

 3. You'll have to have a database already running on your computer, for this app to connect to.
 On line 19 you see a sample Select query that I wrote, because I have a table named bandinfo.
 Make your own queries that match your database.